Skip to content

 Remote diagnostic — we assess before sending an engineer

 A remote session establishes whether the fault is recoverable without a site visit — retrieving portal event logs, fault history, and last-known system state.
 We confirm whether hardware failure has occurred before committing to an engineer visit.
-Most GivEnergy startup faults are diagnosed in a single remote session — from £75.
+Most GivEnergy startup faults are diagnosed in a single remote session — free; £75 only if we fix it.

 GivEnergy inverter not turning on — questions